myudelson/hmm-scalable/readme.txt

 hidden states and 2 observations (nS and nO respectively).
 Skill numbering is zero started.
 Skill name is "multiplication-skill".
 Rows prefixed with PI, A, and B correspond to priors, transition, and observation matrices written row by row.
-Thus, first element of PI is pLo, 3rd element of A is pT, 2nd and 3rd elements of B are pS and pG respectively.
+Thus, first element of PI is pLo=0.55, 3rd element of A is pT=0.4, 2nd and 3rd elements of B are pS=0.12 and pG=0.22 respectively.

 -- prediction file --
 0.73    0.27